Efficient Verification of Optimized Code: Correct High-speed X25519: Introduction

 To rely on the verification of any code---cryptographic or otherwise---its specification must be validated as well.
 This demands a formal specification that is succinct, and comprehensible by a domain expert.
-Conversely, domain knowledge---in our case, intricate details about elliptic curves---should not act as a barrier to verification.
 Furthermore, we do not want to decide between efficiency and correctness: both are important, and in fact verification ideally assists in making implementations more efficient.
 Finally, for a verification technique to be practical, it should be re-usable for other verification tasks in the future, and not simply a one-shot operation.

-In this paper, we present exactly such an approach, by demonstrating how we applied the existing Why3 verification platform\cite{why3} to prove the functional correctness of a highly optimized library used for X25519 elliptic curve cryptography on 8-bit microcontrollers\cite{hutter}.
-We arrive at a succinct specification, and the approach taken should be readily repeatable to verify similar implementations for more powerful processors with less effort.
+In this paper, we present such a technique, by applying the existing Why3 verification platform\cite{why3} to prove the functional correctness of a highly optimized library used for X25519 elliptic curve cryptography on 8-bit microcontrollers\cite{hutter}.
+We arrive at a succinct specification, and we expect our technique to be capable of verifying similar code for more powerful processors with less effort.